Bangladesh Thump Afghanistan To Keep Asia Cup Hopes Alive

 Taskin Ahmed (4-44), Shoriful Islam (3-36) and Hasan Mahmud (1-61) took wickets at regular intervals to keep Bangladesh's hopes of reaching the Super Four stage alive.

-Afghanistan will now play title holders Sri Lanka -- who defeated Bangladesh in their first game -- on Tuesday in Lahore to decide who qualifies for the next round.
+Afghanistan will now play title holders Sri Lanka – who defeated Bangladesh in their first game – tomorrow in Lahore to decide who qualifies for the next round.

-Bangladesh's Mehidy Hasan Miraz plays a shot during the Asia Cup 2023 one-day international (ODI) cricket match between Bangladesh and Afghanistan at the Gaddafi Stadium in Lahore on September 3, 2023.
-(Photo by Asif HASSAN / AFP)

 Set to chase their highest target in ODIs, Afghanistan got off to a disastrstart with Islam trapping the dangerRahmanullah Gurbaz leg-before in the second over for one.